lemartin19/cs4550-project/proposal.md

 ### What did you try?

-Connecting to the Directions API on the backend and displaying the route on the frontend map.
+Connecting to the Directions API on the backend, creating a route on the frontend that can be sent to the backend for the API request and displayed fully on the frontend.

 ### What was the result?